 Kenwood Inn and Spa – Located a little outside of town (probably a 10 or 15 minute drive to the square), this is a beautiful spot with a great spa.

 Best Western Sonoma Valley Inn – If you don’t care about the hotel experience, this is located just one block west of the town square so it’s a great location.

 Cottage Inn and Spa – Located just off the square, this is a serene spot where you can rent a whole cottage.

 El Dorado Hotel – Right on the town square, this is an incredible location and home to El Dorado Kitchen (mentioned above).

-If you are in need of any more specific suggestions or recommendations, feel free to reach out – I am always happy to help anyone headed to my hometown!
+If you are in need of any more specific suggestions or recommendations, feel free to reach out – I am always happy to help!